 Follow these three steps to see the results:

 - Sit less.
 Break up sitting periods every 30 minutes by standing up on transport, or get into a routine of getting up to walk or talk to others.

 - Plan activities into your week, such as walking, swimming and biking.
 Try going to the gym, taking up a sport or joining an activity club.
 You could even plan working out at home.

-- Use daily lifestyle activities to keep active, for example do more cooking, cleaning, gardening, walking, and playing with children or grandchildren, because every little step helps.
+- Use daily lifestyle activities to keep active, for example do more cooking, cleaning, gardening, walking, and playing with your children or grandchildren, because every little step helps.

 Setting goals as part of your fitness regime

 What is your goal?
 If weight loss is your goal, North West London has specific face-to-face programmes, so ask your GP or diabetes team for more details.
-Plus there are NHS digital apps you can try for free.
+Plus there are digital apps you can try for free.

-Both these methods have already helped people in North West London to better manage their diabetes, lose weight and improve blood glucose.
+Both of these methods have already helped people in North West London to better manage their diabetes, lose weight and improve blood glucose.